okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/refresh-tokens/main/index.md

 When a client wants to renew an access token, it sends the refresh token with the access token request to the `/token` endpoint.
 Okta validates the incoming refresh token and issues a new set of tokens.
 As soon as the new tokens are issued, Okta invalidates the refresh token that was passed with the initial request to the `/token` endpoint.

-If a previously used refresh token is used again with the token request, the Authorization Server automatically detects the attempted reuse of the refresh token.
+If a previously used refresh token is used again with the token request, the authorization server automatically detects the attempted reuse of the refresh token.
 As a result, Okta immediately invalidates the most recently issued refresh token and all access tokens issued since the user authenticated.
 This protects your application from token compromise and replay attacks.

 #### System Log events

 Okta fires the following System Log [events](/docs/reference/api/event-types/) when token reuse is detected:

-* `app.oauth2.as.token.detect_reuse` for [Custom Authorization Servers](/docs/concepts/auth-servers/#custom-authorization-server)
+* `app.oauth2.as.token.detect_reuse` for [custom authorization servers](/docs/concepts/auth-servers/#custom-authorization-server)
-* `app.oauth2.token.detect_reuse` for the [Org Authorization Server](/docs/concepts/auth-servers/#org-authorization-server)
+* `app.oauth2.token.detect_reuse` for the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server)

 ### Grace period for token rotation